 The first thing that they do is verify that the insurance policy is valid and not expired.
 Then they have to determine if the policy covers that particular event.
 Lastly, they investigate the event that occurred and incurred the damage on which you claim compensation.
-They are the ones that can determine if an insurance fraud takes place along with lawyers and law enforcement when necessary or when a fraudulent claim occurs.
-They are also the ones who determine the amount of the claimant’s compensation, which may include negotiations.

 There are several requirements to become an insurance adjuster.
 Firstly, a high school diploma is mandatory, while many insurance companies also demand an associate or bachelor’s diploma in a relevant field.
 There are also state licensing regulations that an insurance adjuster must conform to, and obtain the insurance license, which is the final step.

 There are three principal types of insurance adjusters, but the requirements above apply to all of them.
 Based on the type of insurance adjuster, they are contracted to manage various insurance claims.